221009507/Wil-Portfolio-T4/interview_skills.md

 From the lessons, I learned a few tips for future professional interviews:
 - Arrive 10–15 minutes early and never be late.
 - Dress appropriately and maintain good personal hygiene.
-- Be polite to everyone, make eye contact, smile, and maintain positive body language.
 - Speak clearly and confidently, avoiding filler words or mumbling.
-- Always thank the interviewer at the end and prepare a few questions to ask.

 For phone and video interviews, I learned to ensure good lighting, a plain background, and to look directly into the camera when speaking to appear confident and engaged.